morris-ribs/rest-go/README.md

 }
 ```

+# Running with Docker

+To run the code with Docker:

+1. Download and install Docker and docker-compose to your machine
+2. Run the command `$ docker-compose up` in a terminal
+3. Use an API client to make the calls

-# Pre-requisites
+# Running locally: Pre-requisites

 1. Install and configure Go: https://golang.org/dl/
 2. Install Mongo DB: https://docs.mongodb.com/manual/installation/?jmp=footer
 3. Download Mgo project: `go get gopkg.in/mgo.v2`
+4. Download gorilla project: `go get github.com/gorilla/mux`

-# To run the project
+# To run the project locally

 ## Start Mongo DB